K. C. N. Gowda: Biography

+Under the leadership of K. C. N. Gowda, the production house emphasized films that combined entertainment with themes considered socially and culturally significant.
+He sought to enhance the production values of Kannada cinema by incorporating technical and aesthetic standards comparable to those of other Indian film industries.
+During a period when the Kannada film industry faced infrastructural limitations and shortages of resources, including raw stock for colour film production, Gowda played a role in facilitating the import of film stock from overseas sources.
+His efforts contributed to the adoption of improved production practices and the advancement of technical standards in Kannada filmmaking.

+One of Gowda's early notable productions was Bangarada Manushya, directed by Siddalingaiah and starring Dr. Rajkumar.
+The film was a major commercial and critical success and is regarded as an influential work in Kannada cinema.
+Another significant production associated with Gowda was Sharapanjara, directed by S. R. Puttanna Kanagal and starring Kalpana.
+The film is considered an important work in both Gowda's career and the history of Kannada cinema.

 He produced his first Kannada film Bhale Jodi starring Rajkumar in a double role under Rajkamal Arts in the early 1970s.
 For this film, he launched a unique publicity strategy never employed by anyone before in Karnataka – he erected an 80-foot cutout of Rajkumar at the time of the release of this film with prior state government permission – his maiden film was a huge hit inspiring him to produce more than fifty popular movies in the following years.
 The mega success of the maiden film and the support he got from Kannada film viewers inspired him to go in for popular subjects for the Kannada screen.
 Bangarada Manushya ran for two years in States Theatre Bangalore, while Sharapanjara was a silver jubilee film.
 It was the right fruit for his discipline and devotion in work.
 The K.C.N.
 Brothers ventured into different subjects in movies, including social, mythological, historical and entertaining films.
 He introduced many new talents to Kannada cinema in the field of artistes and technicians.
 There was no shortfall in the hospitality in the production house of the KCN Gowda banner.
-Dr. Rajkumar was appreciating K.C.N.
-Gowda as "Anna Dhaata", affectionately.
+Dr. Rajkumar was appreciating Gowda as "Anna Dhaata", affectionately.

 The K.C.N.
-Gowda family crossed 50 useful and successful years in filmdom, the prestigious production house of Karnataka.
-It has made the South Indian film industry in Tamil, Telugu and Malayalam to turn back and take a look at the marvelous work it has done.
-The California-based Gold Stone Company was contacted by K.C.N.
-Gowda in giving a facelift of color to the black and white Satya Harischandra of K.C.N.
+Gowda family crossed 50 years in filmdom, the production house of Karnataka.
+It has made the South Indian film industry in Tamil, Telugu and Malayalam to turn back and take a look at the work it has done.
+The California-based Gold Stone Company was contacted by Gowda in giving a facelift of color to the black and white Satya Harischandra of K.C.N.
 Gowda.